The Metropolitan Museum of Art (MET) is one of the most emblematic museums in the city of New York museums.

 – It is only closed on Thanksgiving Day, December 25, January 1, Monday, May 1st.

-– You can have an audio guide, $7 for adults and $5 for children who are under the age of 12.
+– The audio guide costs $7 for adults and $5 for children who are under the age of 12.

-– All backpacks and packages are left in the cloakroom of the museum.
-To avoid lines, it is best to leave your backpacks were you are staying.
+– All backpacks and packages can be left in the cloakroom of the museum.
+If you want to avoid lines, it is best to leave your bellongings were you are staying.

 – You can have a baby carrier in any showroom (unless otherwise indicated).